Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Discussion and Outlook

 \section{Discussion and Outlook}

 Recent experiments with ultracold atoms have realized models with synthetic gauge fields.
 In these systems, non-equilibrium quantum dynamics are most naturally accessible.
+For this reason, it is crucial to understand relaxation processes for states with partially filled Landau levels.

-Here, we have shown that the far-from-equilbrium dynamics in the LLL are governed by fracton hydrodynamics, characterized by a subdiffusively slow relaxation of density excitations and fluctuations.
+In contrast with the common anticipation that interacting quantum many-body systems relax diffusively, we showed that this is not the case for finite energy density states in the lowest Landau level.
+Instead, the relaxation dynamics of finite energy density states confined within a Landau level effectively occurs in a one-dimensional lattice and is constrained by dipole conservation in the effective lattice.
+Hence, the far-from-equilbrium dynamics in the LLL are governed by fracton hydrodynamics, characterized by a slow subdiffusive relaxation of density excitations and their fluctuations.
 The properties of the relaxation are tunable by the effective thickness of the torus.
-The equivalence of dipole conservation in the LLL and dipole conservation in real space along the $x$-direction allows for a direct measurement of the unconventional relaxation dynamics, both in rotating quantum gases and in Hubbard-Hofstadter models with certain geometric constraints.
+The equivalence of dipole conservation in the LLL and dipole conservation in real space along the $x$-direction allows for a direct measurement of the unconventional relaxation dynamics, both in rotating quantum gases and in interacting Harper-Hofstadter models with certain geometric constraints.

 For future work, it will be interesting to analyze the short time dynamics of specific initial states in more detail.
-Furthermore, one could study the consequences of non-flat bands in the Hubbard-Hofstadter model, that arise for example with open boundary conditions, on the effective relaxation dynamics.
+Furthermore, one could study the consequences of non-flat bands in the interacting Harper-Hofstadter model, that arise for example with open boundary conditions, on the effective relaxation dynamics.
 Moreover, excitations of the FQH system could be studied in the low-temperature regime and related to the different dynamical regimes of fracton excitations~\cite{zechmann2023dynamical, boesl2023}.
 It would be also exciting to explore relaxation processes in the vortex dynamics of rotating quantum gases~\cite{Fletcher2021Jun}.
 Previous works have already interpreted vortices as fractons and discussed Hilbert-space fragmentation phenomena and fractonic dynamics in vortex systems~\cite{Doshi2021}.

 \textbf{Data and Code availability.---}Data analysis and simulation codes are available on Zenodo upon reasonable request~\cite{zenodo}.

 \textbf{Note added.---}While finalizing our manuscript, we became aware of an experimental work which studies the interaction induced dynamics of a condensate initially prepared at zero momentum in the LLL~\cite{Yao2024}.
 This experiment observes the squeezing dynamics for a specific initial state.